zzzprojects/learn-orm/tutorials/selenium-webdriver/choosing-best-locators.md

 There is no excuse for ever doing that and as soon as we learn XPath in the next article then you are going to understand how you can use this kind of XPath.

- - Make sure it unique enough so that it's not absolute but relative.
+ - Make sure it is unique enough so that it's not absolute but relative.
  - And at least it is stable enough so that adding new elements will not throw off your XPath.

 ### Tag